microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 Conversation IDs should be assigned in increasing order to aid in debugging, but endpoints are free to use whatever scheme they like.
-Conversation IDs should not be reused for a different conversation during the lifetime of a connection, as stated above, unexpected conversation IDs may be dropped.
+Conversation IDs should not be reused for a different conversation during the lifetime of a connection, because, as stated above, unexpected conversation IDs may be dropped.

 Endpoints must not rely on comparing IDs across conversations for causality.
 That is, there is no guarantee that conversation 8 happened before